jmedzihorsky/pistar/README.md

 # pistar

-`pistar` is a set of tools for applying the Rudas-Clogg-Lindsay mixture index of fit in a variety of settings.
+`pistar` is a set of tools for applying the Rudas-Clogg-Lindsay $\pi$\* mixture index of fit, also known as minimum mixture estimation (MME), in a variety of settings.

 ## Manual